corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 bool isValid = michaelOldroyd.IsValid();
 ```

 `TryGetProperty` uses the familiar `TryXXX` pattern used throughout the dotnet framework.
+We pass in the name of the property we wish to receive (as it appears in the JSON document).
+If it finds such a property, it returns `true` and sets the output value.

 Notice how we are also checking that the value provided is a string, using the `ValueKind` property.
 If it is, we know that we can use the `JsonAny.AsString` property to convert to a string.

 > This kind of ad-hoc validation is very common in "undocumented extension" scenarios, where the schema falls short of the data actually being provided.
 >